rufateivaz/WaterSegmentation/README.md

 On the other hand, we contribute our master thesis that primarily focuses on "if an Unsupervised Domain Adaptation with Adversarial Learning method can be applied to our Water Segmentation task".

 ## Target Domain
-We use Tampere-WaterSeg dataset as our use case; i.e., it is the target domain.
+We use publicly available Tampere-WaterSeg dataset as our use case; i.e., it is the target domain.
 This dataset includes the data of three distinct scenarios: <b>open</b> - the boat operates on the open water surface of a Lake in Nordic environment, <b>dock</b> - the boat operates on the Lake but very close to the coastline and <b>channel</b> - the boat operates on a channel, where the environment is different than that of the lake.

 ## Supervised Learning
 Using the Tampere-WaterSeg dataset, we train the segmentation networks (UNet and PSPNet) and evaluate their performances; we want to understand which scanario (open, dock or channel) is challenging/easiest for the water segmentation tasks.
 We show that the open scenario is the easiest scenario for segmenting water from non-water objects, while the docking scenario is the hardest, followed by the channel scenario.

 ## Source Domain
+In the source domain, we use two publicly available datasets: MaSTr-1325 Dataset and WaterDataset.
-1) Single-source Domain: MaSTr-1325 dataset is used as the source domain.
-Note that there are four labels in this dataset, but we change the number of labeles to two because our task is binary pixel-level classification.
+MaSTr-1325 dataset is used as the source domain.
+Note that there are four labels (water, sky, environment and others) in this dataset, but we change the number of labeles into two (water and non-water), because our task is binary pixel-level classification.

+## Source Domain
+1)
 2) Multi-source Domain
 We use Mastr-1325 dataset